samblam/AIO/README.md

 $pip-compile //will install all requirements in your virtualenv
 $pip-sync //must be in folder with requirements files
 ```
-- Don't forget to add corresponding info to the `.env` file
+- Don't forget to add corresponding info to the `.env` file before running the tests.
+Scripts won't work unless you fill the appropriate information.

 ### Setting up virtualenv:
+**Purpose of virtualenv**: creates an isolated environment when developing.
+Rather than installing libraries globally (ie. on your machine), you create these virtual environments and install them in here.
 ```
 $source /usr/local/bin/virtualenvwrapper.sh
 $mkvirtualenv aio-automate